Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Object Placement

 \subsection{Traditional Methods}

-Some object placement methods leverage prior knowledge of background geometry or appearance to find a reasonable location for the foreground object.
-For example, \citet{LSCPRemez2018} paste the cropped objects on the background along the same horizontal scanline, without changing the scale of the foreground object. \citet{InstanceSwitchingWang2019} propose the instance-switching strategy to generate new training images through switching the instances of the same class by taking shape and scale information of instances into account, where the position and location are determined by the original real image.
-To better refine the position where the object is pasted, \citet{InstaBoostFang2019} apply appearance consistency heatmap to guide the placement with surrounding visual context, where appearance consistency heatmap evaluates similarity on the RGB space.
-For scale and rotation, the corresponding parameters are sampled independently from the uniform distribution.
-In the above methods, location and position are calculated based on the images and their associated annotations.
-These prior knowledge is incomplete and sometimes inaccurate, which is far below the requirement to handle the diverse and complicated challenges in object placement task.
+Some object placement methods designed explicit rules to find reasonable location and scale for the foreground object.
+For example, \citet{LSCPRemez2018} proposed to move the foreground object of fixed scale along the same horizontal scanline on the background.
+They assumed that the locations along the same horizontal scanline have similar depth, so that the true scale of foreground object can be well-preserved. \citet{InstanceSwitchingWang2019} designed the instance-switching strategy to generate new images through switching different instances of the same class with similar shape and scale.
+To better refine the position where the object is pasted, \citet{InstaBoostFang2019} explored appearance consistency heatmap to guide the object placement, based on the intuition that an object could be moved to another location which has similar visual context to its original visual context.
+Specifically, one element in the appearance consistency heatmap measures the similarity between the visual context at this point and original visual context. \citet{STDODISGeorgakis2017} proposed to combine support surface detection and semantic segmentation to find proper location for placing the object.
+With the determined location, the size of the object is decided in the light of the depth at this location and the original scale of the object. \citet{WhatWhereZhang2020} proposed to model the probability distribution of bounding box information conditioned on background image and foreground category using Gaussian mixture model.

+Although these rules are effective in some cases, they are incomplete and sometimes inaccurate, which is far below the requirement to handle the diverse and complicated challenges in object placement task.